List of Sri Lanka Twenty20 International cricket records: Most catches in an innings

 The feat of taking 4 catches in an innings has been achieved by 14 fielders on 14 occasions with Chandimal being the only Sri Lankan fielder.

 Most catches in a series

 The 2019 ICC Men's T20 World Cup Qualifier, which saw Netherlands retain their title, saw the record set for the most catches taken by a non-wicket-keeper in a T20I series.
 Jersey's Ben Stevens and Namibia's JJ Smit took 10 catches in the series.
 Thisara Perera with 6 catches in the 2018 Nidahas Trophy is the leading Sri Lankan fielder on this list.

 Other records

 Most career matches

 India's Rohit Sharma holds the record for the most T20I matches played with 148, followed by Shoaib Malik of Pakistan with 124 and Martin Guptil of New Zealand with 122 games.
-Malinga is the most experienced Sri Lankan player having represented the team on 84 occasions.
+Dasun is the most experienced Sri Lankan player having represented the team on 88 occasions.